kimikomu/InteractiveQuiz/README.md

 ﻿# Interactive Quiz
 A small console application to practice C#.
-This app is a quiz that test you knowlege of the state capitals.
+This app is a quiz that tests your knowlege of the state capitals.